Leunsel/CheatEngineLua/Manifold-Modules/README.md

   `ManifoldScanModule`, `ManifoldAssert`, `ManifoldPatch`, `ManifoldNop`, `ManifoldInstallDetour`, `ManifoldEmitOriginal` and `ManifoldResolveStatic`
 - `Manifold.Teleporter` → Save and restore positions, in as many dimensions as the game has
+- `Manifold.TeleporterMap` → Interactive canvas map over the Teleporter's saves: grid, zoom, the player's live position and a teleport on a single click

 ### UI and Themes